meshsecops/meshsecops/README.md

   * To fully lock down traffic, it is recommended to configure authorization policies.
 Authz (or Authorization) can be implemented with or without Authentication.
 Depending on the architecture, normally Authn will have taken place and the user will bear some type of token (e.g. JWT) in their Authz request.
   * Authz provides fine-grained policies to allow or deny traffic across workloads in the mesh.
   * Projects like OPA Gatekeeper and Kyverno exist to provide Authz policy on top of Kubernetes.
 The OPA-Envoy plugin is frequently deployed in Kubernetes environments as a sidecar container to provide fast policy-based decisions.
+  * Other projects provide Service-based Access Control (SBAC) to enforce the flow of sensitive data between services.
+SBAC enforces traffic across workload identities as an overlay to existing Authz policies.
   * Authz Policy Bypass
     * The enforcement point for authorization policies is the mesh proxy instead of the usual resource access point within the containerized application.
 A policy mismatch happens when the mesh proxy and the containerized application interpret the request differently.
 A mismatch can lead to either unexpected rejection or a policy bypass.
 The latter is usually a security incident that needs to be fixed immediately, and it’s also why we need path normalization in the authorization policy.
     * Specialized micro firewall projects provide additional normalization options.
 They can be deployed as part of the service mesh sidecars or ingress gateway to normalize requests in the mesh.
 The authorization policy will then be enforced on the normalized requests.